abdelbif/School-management-application-Microservices-/README.md

-# School-management-application using Microservices Architecture
+# School-management-application using Java-SpringBoot-MongDB in a Microservices Architecture

 This project involves designing and developing a web-based software system for a school.
 The system will allow students to use their scores to receive rewards provided by the school.
 The system will have three main types of users: admin staff, teachers, and students.

-Admin staff will be able to manage schools and teachers on the system, while teachers will be able to manage their students.
-Students will be able to use their scores to purchase avatarelements or other rewards rewards.
+Admin staff is able to manage schools and teachers on the system, while teachers will be able to manage their students.
+Students also will be able to use their scores to purchase avatarelements or other rewards rewards.

 ## Development
 The system is developed using microservices architecture and the following services: